GrinonBarrett/Taksidos/To Do.md

 * Finish Languages.
 * Add Ashellen, a powder for washing gear.
 Can be used for washing one's body parts but can cause damage to the skin if used more than rarely.
 * Create a Grigori, a fiendish giant creature.
-* Create Coxal Flyer, a skeletal creature composed of the pelvis and spine of a humanoid.
-The hips grow large and become wings for it.
-It uses the spine tail as a club weapon as it flies by.
-Will be weak.
 * Create a Nosoferai, a plague spreading vampire that occasionally has their victims return from the grave.
 * Create the Dullahan, which can come in a few flavors, and the Nubh- it's dark mare mount.
 * Create a vampire template that represents those that come to follow the commands of Alekard.